5 Tips for Managing Canine Separation Anxiety

 Finally with the help of a wonderful trainer I was able to start managing his anxiety.
 For me the biggest difference was understanding that management had to be done in small parts, and understanding that progress takes time.

-Here’s what I learned, and how I ended being able to manage my dog’s separation anxiety.
+Here’s what I learned, and how I ended up managing my dog’s separation anxiety.

 The Symptoms of Separation Anxiety in Dogs